-Disease overview: Systemic mastocytosis (SM) results from a clonal proliferation of abnormal mast cells (MC) in one or more extracutaneous organs.
+Disease Overview: Systemic mastocytosis (SM) results from a clonal proliferation of abnormal mast cells (MC) in one or more extra-cutaneous organs.
 Diagnosis: The major criterion is presence of multifocal clusters of morphologically abnormal MC in the bone marrow.
 Minor diagnostic criteria include elevated serum tryptase level, abnormal MC expression of CD25 and/or CD2, and presence of KITD816V.
-Risk stratification: The prognostic relevance of the 2008 World Health Organization (WHO) classification of SM has recently been confirmed.
-Classification of SM patients into indolent (SM), aggressive SM (ASM), SM associated with a clonal non-MC lineage disease (SM-AHNMD), and mast cell leukemia (MCL) subgroups is a useful first step in establishing prognosis.
-Risk-adapted therapy: SM treatment is generally palliative.
+Risk Stratification: The prognostic relevance of the 2008 World Health Organization (WHO) classification of SM has recently been confirmed.
+Classification of SM patients into indolent (SM), aggressive SM (ASM), SM associated with a clonal non-MC lineage disease (SM-AHNMD) and mast cell leukemia (MCL) subgroups is a useful first step in establishing prognosis.
+Management: SM treatment is generally palliative.
 ISM patients have a normal life expectancy and receive symptom-directed therapy; infrequently, cytoreductive therapy may be indicated for refractory symptoms.
 ASM patients have disease-related organ dysfunction; interferon-α (±corticosteroids) can control dermatological, hematological, gastrointestinal, skeletal, and mediator-release symptoms, but is hampered by poor tolerability.
 Similarly, cladribine has broad therapeutic activity, with particular utility when rapid MC debulking is indicated; the main toxicity is myelosuppression.
 Imatinib has a therapeutic role in the presence of an imatinib-sensitive KIT mutation or in KITD816-unmutated patients.
 Treatment of SM-AHNMD is governed primarily by the non-MC neoplasm; hydroxyurea has modest utility in this setting.
-Dasatinib's in vitro anti- KITD816V activity has not translated into significant therapeutic activity in most SM patients.
+Investigational Drugs: Dasatinib's in vitro anti-KITD816V activity has not translated into significant therapeutic activity in most SM patients.
 In contrast, preliminary data suggest that Midostaurin may produce significant decreases in MC burden in some patients.

 ASJC Scopus subject areas